 What to Serve with Slow Cooker Pork Carnitas

-Since this protein based dish has the delicious flavors of citrus, chilis, and spices, it will pair well with many of your favorite Mexican side dishes.
+Since this protein based dinner has the delicious taste of citrus, chilis, and spices, it will pair well with many of your favorite Mexican side dishes.

-Serve your slow cooker pork carnitas over cilantro lime rice or other grains, on tortillas, or with chips.
+Serve your slow cooker pork carnitas over cilantro lime rice or other grains, on corn tortillas (pictured below,) or with chips.
 Then choose one or several of these side dishes to create a wholesome, well-rounded dinner.
 There are both classic options and some healthy options to keep it light.

 Side Dish Ideas

-- Black Beans – Transform canned beans into something special with the tips in this recipe.
+- Canned Black Beans – Transform canned beans into something special with the tips in this recipe.

 - Easy Mexican Rice – Always a classic!